After two seasons as its assistant coach, Courtney Jones took the reins of Oklahoma State's women's golf team as head coach for the 2013-14 season.

 Jones' first campaign at OSU proved to be a successful one.
 The Cowgirls produced a pair of victories in their first two starts of the year, winning the Dale McNamara Invitational and the Windy City Collegiate Championship.
 Additionally, the Cowgirls got a pair of individual victories from Vines, who would go on to earn second-team All-America honors.
 She was named the Big 12 Player and Newcomer of the Year as well.

 Jones came to Stillwater in 2011 after working as the senior tournament director for the American Junior Golf Association, a position she held since 2007.
 While working at the AJGA, she helped plan and run 39 national junior golf championships and served as tournament director for 21 of those events.

-Jones joined the Golden Hurricane program after a successful junior career that included being named HP Scholastic All-American in 2000 and 2001, a Rolex Junior All-American honorable mention pick in 2001, Kansas Golfer of the Year and Midwest Section PGA Girl Junior Golfer of the Year.
+Jones joined the Golden Hurricane program after a successful junior career that included being named 2000 HP Scholastic All-American, 2000 Rolex Junior Honorable Mention All-America, Kansas Golfer of the Year and Midwest Section PGA Girl Junior Golfer of the Year.